Families of Freedom Scholarship Fund

 - Eligibility for scholarship assistance is always based on financial need, as calculated by our financial need formula.
 Funds are available for undergraduate study.

-- Families of Freedom Scholarships are not provided to repay past student loans.
+- Families of Freedom Scholarships are not provided to pay tuition or student loans retroactively.

 - Although conditions may change over time, including the percentage of financial need covered, retroactive payments will not be made from the Fund to past recipients.